$0 New Brunswick Foster Care Quick-Start Checklist

 Tradeoffs

 If you call DSD first without preparation: You get official information from the source.
 You may also surface requirements you weren't ready for — bedroom measurements that don't comply, a record check you hadn't anticipated — without having the context to respond constructively.
-You may inadvertently reveal information in an exploratory conversation that goes into your assessment file.
+If you share information during the application, ask how it will be used and recorded.

 If you use the guide first: You arrive at your first DSD contact knowing the system, knowing your home's compliance status, and knowing what the background check will surface.
 You may not need to ask basic procedural questions at all, which makes your early interactions with your social worker more substantive and less remedial.